Filing a Report—Sex Offender Facebook Profiles Can Be Eradicated

 2. A specific criminal’s whereabouts

-Once we know what you are looking for, we will send you your report in an instant.
+Once we know what you are looking for, we will send you your report in an .
 If you opt in, we will send you a weekly update on your search results so you don’t miss any developments!

-Our App Solves Your Legal Issues!
+Our App Solves Your Issues!

-Do you really have to set aside astronomical amounts to pay lawyers for drafting legal documents or taking a person or business to small claims court?
+Do you really have to set aside astronomical amounts to pay lawyers for drafting documents or taking a person or business to small claims court?

 That’s not all—once we generate these documents for you, we also help you have them notarized via a video meeting.
 No need to waste your time and fuel visiting notary offices.